 Many people think estate planning is something only the very wealthy need, but if you own a home or vacation property, cars, jewelry, cash (basically all your possessions) then it is very important to consider how you want your affairs settled upon your passing.
 Otherwise you could place a long-lasting and costly tax liability on your loved ones at a very difficult time.

 Reducing the tax burden during the asset transfer to heirs can reduce much or even eliminate federal and state estate taxes.
 Charitable giving, such as creating a private foundation, can be implemented to share your values in life and well beyond.
 For families, 529 college savings plans offer the added potential for helping to reduce estate taxes while giving children a gift that lasts a lifetime.
-Working with a trusted Financial Planner, along with a client’s legal team, can help decrease the income tax the beneficiaries pay as well.
+Working with a Financial Planner, along with a client’s legal team, can help decrease the income tax the beneficiaries pay as well.

 Coordinating your legacy planning and creating trusts with your Financial Planner and estate attorney may eliminate potential squabbling among family members about who will be in charge.
 It could also prevent the need for a costly court battle.
 The probate process can be complex, drawn out and most definitely, prevent a family’s privacy.
 In the long run, estate planning can save money and aggravation and is well worth the cost.